 As noted above, the Company granted GE, its primary lender, a warrant to purchase 409,051 shares of Company common stock for nominal consideration.
 The dilutive impact of these warrants is computed assuming the issuance of shares required to fulfill the warrant obligation at the end of the reporting period and excluding the effect on the income statement for the period of any mark-to-market adjustments made in connection with valuing the warrants.
-When this is done for the three months ended June 30, 2003, the warrants have an anti-dilutive effect on diluted EPS and accordingly they are not included in the determination of diluted EPS.
-Had the warrants not been anti-dilutive, the Company would have included 1,173,183 shares in the diluted EPS calculation for the three months ended June 30, 2003.
-The after-tax gain related to the warrant's mark-to-market adjustment was \$0.1 million for the six months ended June 30, 2003 and this amount is added to net income for purposes of calculating diluted EPS.
+When this is done for the three months and nine months ended September 30, 2003, the warrants have an anti-dilutive effect on diluted EPS and accordingly they are not included in the determination of diluted EPS.
+Had the warrants not been anti-dilutive, the Company would have included 883,271 shares in the diluted EPS calculation for the three months and nine months ended September 30, 2003 and the after-tax loss related to the warrant's mark-to-market adjustment of \$0.2 million and \$0.1 million for the three months and nine months ended September 30, 2003, respectively, would have been added to net income for purposes of calculating diluted EPS.
+The amount of shares that would have been included in the diluted EPS calculation for the warrant exceeds the amount of shares under the related warrant by such a large amount because the calculations required under generally accepted accounting principles for such instruments require the assumption that new shares would be sold at current prices to fund the put obligation associated with the warrant.

-The shares associated with contingently issuable restricted stock grants described above are included in the diluted EPS calculation for the three months ended June 30, 2003 because it is probable that the performance requirements for the issuance of these shares will be met.
-These shares had an anti-dilutive effect for the six months ended June 30, 2003 since the Company had a loss from continuing operations for the period.
-Accordingly, these shares were not included in the determination of diluted EPS for that period.
+The shares associated with the contingently issuable restricted stock granted on November 1, 2002, as described above, are included in the diluted EPS calculation for the three months and nine months ended September 30, 2003 because it is probable that the performance requirements for the issuance of these shares will be met.